 One of the major reasons that 90% of startups fail is creating a product that no one wants, also known as the inability to find product-market fit.
 Service Design improves companies’ chances of success by keeping them agile towards the constantly evolving needs of customers and changes in technology.

 A Service Design led approach can help yield higher adoption and retention rates, as well as increase customer satisfaction.
 This drives increased revenue and market share in a highly competitive global market.

 Through activities such as research, affinity mapping, and constructing a service blueprint, Service Designers are able to build and ideate a solution that is not only fit-for-purpose but also addresses the end user’s core job to be done.

 By “stepping outside of the building” and going directly to end users, Service Design brings together all players in a service, thus drastically improving the collaboration and creativity of an end solution.

 By removing stakeholders’ blinkers, Service Design injects a fresh perspective, incorporating various angles into a solution that include the client, customer, stakeholders and even external factors such as the environment.

 Service Design considers how technology and products intersect and consider their relationship on a larger scale, providing an overarching view that would not be possible by simply looking at the immediate problem ahead.

-Learn how you can reap the benefits of Service Design in your business or brand with our Guide to Service Design.
+Learn how you can reap the benefits of Service Design in your business or brand with our range of Service Design courses.